 If you are a foreign medical graduate, visit the Foreign Medical Graduate page for additional information.

 All candidates for positions in the categorical five-year program are required to be present at an interview given at the hospital each year.
 We require confirmation of intent to participate in the interview.
 A prior interview is not necessary, but students are welcome to visit the department when convenient to more fully familiarize themselves with the training program and hospital.
-Candidates for preliminary positions do not participate in the formal interview process.
-Selected applicants will be contacted to schedule an individual interview.
-We begin accepting applications through ERAS on September 1st of each year.
-Our application deadline is October 1st.
+Candidates for preliminary positions do not participate in the categorical interview process.
+Selected applicants for preliminary positions will be contacted in January and will interview in early February, 2019.
+We begin accepting applications through ERAS on September 15 of each year.